EgbieAndersonUku1/tidier/README.md

 Well we are constantly downloading, creating and adding new files to our directories in an unorder manner.
-Before we know it our directories has become a cesspool of files where we can no longer make head or tails and less not mention searching for files.
+Before we know it our directories has become a cesspool of files where we can no longer make head or tails and lets not mention searching for files.

 What this program does is tidies your directory or reclusive tidies your